lukkiddd/lukkiddd.github.io/_notes/Public/Sample Ratio Mismatch.md

 -   Buggy randomization of users
 -   Data pipeline issues
--   Residual effects (Some deployment, bug fixes or new features, cause the issue on experimentation)
+-   Residual effects (Some deployment, bug fixes, or new features cause the issue on experimentation)

 ### Debugging SRMs

 - Validate that there is no difference upstream of randomization point.
 - Validate that variant assignment is correct
-- Follow the stages of data processing pipeline
+- Follow the stages of the data processing pipeline
-	- Bot filtering, SSOID filtering
+	- Bot filtering, User ID filtering
 - Exclude the initial period
-	- Sometimes the initial period did not start together, for example caches take time to prime
+	- Sometimes, the initial period did not start together.
+For example, caches take time to prime
 - Look at the Sample Ratio for segments
 	- Look at each day separately
-	- Is there a browser segment, app or platform that stands out (e.g. Android, iOS)
+	- Is there a browser segment, app, or platform that stands out (e.g., Android, iOS)
 	- Do new users and returning users show different ratios?
 - Look at the intersection with other experiments

-## Some interesting reads
+## Some exciting reads

 - [The essential guide to Sample Ratio Mismatch for your A/B tests](https://towardsdatascience.com/the-essential-guide-to-sample-ratio-mismatch-for-your-a-b-tests-96a4db81d7a4)
 - [A Better Way to Test for Sample Ratio Mismatches (SRMs) and Validate Experiment Implementations](https://medium.com/engineers-optimizely/a-better-way-to-test-for-sample-ratio-mismatches-srms-and-validate-experiment-implementations-6da7c0d64552)